The Perfect Throw Together Pear Cobbler in your Cast Iron Skillet

 Tips for Storing Leftover Pear Cobbler

 If you have any leftover pear cobbler (which I doubt!), it’s easy to store.
-Simply cover the entire dish with plastic wrap or transfer the cobbler to an airtight container and refrigerate.
+I remove it from my pan and place in a glass storage container with lid and refrigerate.
 It’ll keep well for a few days, though the biscuit topping might soften.
 To reheat, just pop it back into the oven for a few minutes to warm it up and crisp the topping again.

 What Should I Make Next in My Cast Iron Skillet?